Behind the Scenes: How To Write A Professional Email Fast

 Every second that goes by, 2.4 million emails are sent.
 But few senders know how to write a professional email the right way.

 Emails go out with generic subject lines.
-Mistakes show recipients they aren’t worth a 5-second proofread.
-Senders think it’s okay to make astronomical requests backed by foolish assumptions.
+Mistakes tell recipients they aren’t worth a 5-second proofread.
+Senders make astronomical requests backed by foolish assumptions.

 Because of it, your recipient shakes their head, then deletes your email.

 And you’re left wondering where you went wrong.

 Below are easy steps to press “send” faster and get more replies.